DucaturFw/betforchart_oracle/api/README.md

-This is an API for DUCATUR Betting!
+This is a backend API for DUCATUR Betting!